tombulled/innertube/README.md

 # NOTES
 TODO:
-* Get OAuth working this time
+* Get OAuth working this time -- nope :/
-* Can the protobuf be decoded?
+* Can the protobuf be decoded? -- not going to try :/
-* Will installing an old apk version still use the json api?
+* Will installing an old apk version still use the json api? -- hopefully!